WPManageNinja/wpsocialninja-docs/guide/facebook-feed/how-to-customize-facebook-feed-with-wp-social-ninja.md

 ### Display Author Photo

-Next, you can control your **Display Author Photo **on your website.
+Next, you can control your **Display Author Photo** on your website.
 Decide whether you want to display the Author's photo from here and plan accordingly.

 ![Display Author Photo for Facebook Feed customization](/guide/public/images/facebook-feed/how-to-customize-facebook-feed-with-wp-social-ninja/display-author-photo-for-facebook-feed-customizati.png)

 _Display Author Photo_

 For demonstration purposes, we have kept the button enabled.
-However, if you don’t want to display it on your website,** **turn off the button.
+However, if you don’t want to display it on your website,turn off the button.

 ### Display Author Name